Who Are You When No One’s Watching?

 Perhaps that is the strange gift of moving somewhere nobody knows you.

-For the first time, you are left alone with the question of who you are when no one’s watching.
+And for the first time, you are left alone with the question: who are you when no one’s watching?